 WorkGuru has a very flexible invoicing functionality to suit any invoicing workflows.
 This is an example of invoicing a purchase order that was raised within the project as a project disbursement.
 This allows you to easily pass on any direct costs to you raised on the project on to the client.
 This suits a workflow where you buy all stock to order for, or get invoiced by subcontractors for work completed on, a project.

-- Raise a project purchase order for either materials or subcontracting via the projects material's tab to create a billable disbursement.
-Ensure the order's billable checkbox is selected if you plan to invoice it.
+Raise a project purchase order for either materials or subcontracting via the projects material's tab to create a billable disbursement.
+Ensure the project purchase order is marked as billable to display in the project's quick invoice screen.

 - Invoice Number - Assign an invoice number or leave blank to assign automatically.